Finding An ADHD Podcast For Mental Health Tips: 9 Recommendations

 from BetterHelp

-While not ADHD-specific, Mind If We Talk? offers valuable insights into many challenges that overlap with ADHD, including procrastination, emotional regulation, imposter syndrome, and setting boundaries.
+While not ADHD-specific, Mind If We Talk? offers valuable insights into many challenges that tend to overlap with ADHD, including procrastination, emotional regulation, imposter syndrome, and setting boundaries.
 Hosted by licensed therapist Haesue Jo and produced by BetterHelp with Acast Creative Studios, the podcast features candid, two-part conversations that break down complex mental health topics into relatable, actionable takeaways.
-For listeners with ADHD who are looking to better understand their emotional world and develop healthier coping strategies, this podcast offers a calming, structured space to reflect and reset.

 A note about the utility of an ADHD podcast

-While podcasts may offer information and resources that can help individuals with ADHD, they generally aren’t substitutes for an official diagnosis and proven treatment options like therapy.
-Therapy tends to be an effective treatment for children and adults living with ADHD.
+While podcasts may offer information and resources that can help individuals with ADHD, they generally aren’t substitutes for an official diagnosis and evidence-based treatment options like therapy.
+In-person or online therapy tends to be an effective treatment for individuals living with ADHD.
 In addition, it may help parents of children with ADHD learn valuable behavior management skills.

 Therapy as a tool for managing ADHD

-If you are facing challenges related to ADHD symptoms, seeking therapy is often a recommended next step.
-A therapist can evaluate your symptoms and make a diagnosis if necessary.
+A therapist who specializes in treating ADHD can evaluate your symptoms and make a diagnosis if necessary.
 They can also give you a safe space to process your feelings and experiences, help you develop healthy coping mechanisms for your symptoms, and offer treatment for any co-occurring conditions, like depression or anxiety.

 Considering online mental health therapy for women with ADHD and other people with ADHD

-In-person therapy may not be a viable option for everyone.
-In some areas, access to ADHD therapy may be limited due to a limited number of ADHD specialists.
-Some individuals may also struggle to commute to face-to-face therapy sessions, while others may prefer other communication formats, such as online chat, phone call, or video conference.
-In the latter cases, it may be beneficial to explore other options, such as online therapy.
+In-person therapy may not be a viable option for everyone, as some areas may lack ADHD specialists.
+Some individuals may also struggle to commute to face-to-face therapy sessions, while others may prefer virtual communication formats, such as online chat, phone call, or video conference.
+In cases like these, it may be beneficial to explore other options, such as online therapy.
 This format allows you to connect with a licensed therapist remotely, from anywhere you have an internet connection.
-It’s also typically more affordable than in-person therapy without insurance.
+It’s also typically more affordable than in-person therapy.

 Research on online therapy for attention-deficit/hyperactivity disorder

-Online therapy can serve as an effective form of treatment for a variety of mental health disorders and concerns.
+Research indicates that online ADHD therapy can often serve as an effective form of treatment for a variety of mental health disorders and concerns, including ADHD.
 For instance, a 2022 systematic review and meta-analysis suggests that online therapy may help improve attention deficit and social function in adults with ADHD.

 Takeaway